manuGil/lecture-notes/git-lecture-notes.md

 > `HEAD~1` compares with the last commit. `HEAD~3` compares to 3 commits ago.

 #### e.
 Comparison Using the commit IDs
-> "You will have to reference the SHA explicitly if you want to see the `diff` of a file that was not changed between the last commit and the one before it (HEAD~1)."
+> "You will have to reference the Hash explicitly if you want to see the `diff` of a file that was not changed between the last commit and the one before it (HEAD~1)."

 Usage: